serhatyurdakul/React-Redux-Movie-App/README.md

 * react-icons
 * SASS

-You can try it from the link below:
+You can try it from the link:
 [https://react-redux-movie-app-serhatyurdakul.vercel.app/](https://react-redux-movie-app-serhatyurdakul.vercel.app/)